slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 There are two pitfalls from this example that you need to pay attention to:
 1. After the user approves, the malicious smart contract can transfer the user's native assets (SOL in this case).
 This is not possible on Ethereum.
 The authorization phishing on Ethereum can only affect other tokens but not the native asset of ETH .
 This is the counter-intuitive part that would make users lower vigilance.
-2. The most well-known wallet on Solana, Phantom, has loopholes in its security mechanism that it doesn’t follow  the "what you see is what you sign" principle (we haven’t tested other wallets yet), and it doesn’t provide enough risk warning to users.
-This could easily create security blind spots that cost users’ coins.
+2. The most well-known wallet on Solana, Phantom, has loopholes in its security mechanism that it doesn't follow  the "what you see is what you sign" principle (we haven't tested other wallets yet), and it doesn't provide enough risk warning to users.
+This could easily create security blind spots that cost users' coins.

 ### Some Advanced Attacking Methodologies